Regional banking technology and cloud adoption has been saved

 Regional banks play a vital role in the US financial ecosystem.
 But these days, they’re playing from behind—at least when it comes to their IT infrastructure.
 One key area that constrains them is cloud and technology infrastructure.
 How can regional banking institutions evolve their technology to compete with industry heavyweights?

 - The cloud infrastructure challenge

 - Regional bank constraints

 - Embarking on the journey

 The cloud infrastructure challenge

-Developing and maintaining world-class banking technology is an expensive undertaking.
+Developing and maintaining world class regional banking technology is an expensive undertaking.
 The largest banks spend billions of dollars annually on their technology, often with much of that going to just “keeping the lights on,” never mind the investment in innovation and change required to get and stay ahead.
 Huge data centers make modern IT departments sizable businesses with significant budgets.
-And every dollar spent on running that infrastructure is a dollar not spent on developing innovative software and services that attract and keep clients and grow revenue.
+And every dollar spent on running that infrastructure is a dollar not spent on developing software and services that attract and keep clients and grow revenue.